Does your church need a social media program? The answer is a resounding “Yes!” Or, more specifically, “Yes, as long as you get it right.”

 Determine how you will measure your effectiveness.
 What you measure should be linked to your objectives.
 If your goal is simply to build awareness of your church, a good measure would be the number of “Likes” on Facebook or the number of followers on Twitter, and any increases in those numbers.
 If your goal is to raise money for a particular project, the measurement is easy.
 Did you reach your goal and how much of it was the result of church social media use?

-If on the other hand, your goal is less clearly-defined, measurement is a bit more challenging.
+If, however, your goal is less clearly defined, measurement is a bit more challenging.
 If your goal is to encourage families to discuss the role of Christ in their lives, how will you know if it’s working?
 In this case, it’s helpful to create specific campaign goals.
 State your intention on your social media networks and follow incremental steps throughout the campaign.

 - Identify one person to be the coordinator and voice of your church.
 Decide on a tone – formal or casual, just the facts or chatty – and be consistent.
 Having one person write posts creates a constant voice that followers come to know and recognize.

 - Develop and communicate a plainly stated church social media policy that outlines acceptable and unacceptable posts on your sites.
-Be prepared to remove offensive or inappropriate comments.
+Be ready to remove offensive or inappropriate comments.